sayyadirfanali/Myna/README.md

 Code banner and illustrations were produced using ImageMagick and [Ray.so](https://ray.so).

 ## Future
 Myna is designed to be used universally in every kind of terminal and editor.
-I've tried reasonable subset of non-ASCII glyphs (mostly related to geometrical and mathematical characters).
+I've tried to include a reasonable subset of non-ASCII glyphs (mostly geometrical and mathematical characters).
 However, I'm considering expanding it based on community interest and would welcome contributions in these areas:
 - Bug Reports: spacing and kerning issues, rendering problems, unavailable/incorrect glyphs
 - Feature Requests: Suggest new glyphs or features via GitHub Issues